Leica TL vs Panasonic GX7

 Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the GX7 has an electronic viewfinder (2760k dots), which can be very helpful when shooting in bright sunlight.
 In contrast, the TL relies on live view and the rear LCD for framing.
 That said, the TL can be equipped with an optional viewfinder – the Visoflex (Typ 020).
 The table below summarizes some of the other core capabilities of the Leica TL and Panasonic GX7 in connection with corresponding information for a sample of similar cameras.

 One feature that differentiates the GX7 and the TL is in-body image stabilization (IBIS).
-The GX7 reduces the risk of handshake-induced blur with all attached lenses, while the TL has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The GX7 reduces the risk of handshake-induced blur with all attached lenses, while the TL offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 The reported shutter speed information refers to the use of the mechanical shutter.
 Yet, some cameras only have an electronic shutter, while others have an electronic shutter in addition to a mechanical one.
 In fact, the GX7 is one of those camera that have an additional electronic shutter, which makes completely silent shooting possible.
 However, this mode is less suitable for photographing moving objects (risk of rolling shutter) or shooting under artificial light sources (risk of flickering).

 The Panasonic GX7 has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.